tmcw/wah/doc/rationale.md

 # Could it be implemented in ClojureScript?

 Sure!
 It might even already work in ClojureScript, I just haven't tried yet.
 PRs welcome!

+# Why port Simple Statistics to WebAssembly?

+Two reasons: speed is the most obvious, but the other is consistency.

+As I've learned from talking to the [stdlib](https://github.com/stdlib-js/stdlib) project, one of the things standing in the way from JavaScript being a great environment for mathematical reasoning is that the mathematical builtins are inconsistent: when you use `Math.sin`, it can use different estimations and have different results in different JavaScript environments.

+WebAssembly, instead, requires you to write your basics from scratch - even just for the error function, I had to write `Math.exp` and `Math.pow` for myself.
+But the rudimentary methods that it does support have guaranteed behavior.
+So you can start lower and make better guarantees about the robustness of the system, without making big sacrifices in performance.